Solar Panel Calculator for Texas (TX)

 Solar Installation Costs in Texas

 The average cost to install solar panels in Texas is $2.60 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $20,800 gross, or $14,560 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $20,800 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), Oncor/AE rebates, property tax exemption.

 Net Metering in Texas